ShichengGao11/CSCI-567-project/README.md

 To run the app:
--Please download the files/folders inside the app folder.
-We have four files that cannot be uploaded to GitHub, so please download them from Google Drive<https://drive.google.com/drive/folders/19uL6q6G_il5wv2yRcLCm88DNGF-_MeR7?usp=sharing> and place these four files into the corresponding folders.
+- Please download the files/folders inside the app folder.
+We have four files that cannot be uploaded to GitHub, so please download them from [Google Drive](https://drive.google.com/drive/folders/19uL6q6G_il5wv2yRcLCm88DNGF-_MeR7?usp=sharing) and place these four files into the corresponding folders.
--Then, enter "python3 app.py" in the terminal.
+- Then, enter "python3 app.py" in the terminal.